 Pullout faucets are extremely desirable these days — we’re noticing that convenience is becoming a very important factor in design.
 The separate side-sprayer might be going extinct very soon.
-We have a wide variety of modern faucets available in our store.
+Explore more factors in choosing a kitchen sink.

 Soft colors and earth tones are becoming an extremely popular style.
 You’ll see a lot of light green, light blue, as well as browns and grays.
 Kitchens will start to become a little bit more colorful in 2015.

 Recently we’ve seen a major shift from closed floor plans to open floor plans, which we expect will continue for many years to come.
 People prefer to have more open space and more connectivity between their kitchen, living room, and dining areas.
 Open floor plans can also makes your home feel larger.

 The kitchen as we know it is starting to disappear.
 Pretty soon, the kitchen won’t be considered a separate room anymore.
 It will just be one section of a giant room — the kitchen-family-living-dining-room.

 We’re excited to see what will happen with kitchen designs in 2015.
 Maybe it’s time for you to give your kitchen a new look…

 Does your kitchen need a makeover?
 With the help of 123 Remodeling, you can bring your kitchen design into the modern age.
 If you live in Chicago or the surrounding area, call us today at 773-685-6095 to set up your free consultation.
 Or click the button below: